 Manage data exports

-• To create a new export, click Create CSV Export.
+• To add a new export, click Create CSV export.

-• To use an existing export as a starting point, click the export, and then click Recreate a Data Export in the Action bar.
+• To recreate an export, click the applicable export, and then click Recreate a data export in the Action bar.

 Notes